Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Plus One
+###  Largest Rectangle in Histogram

-You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
-The digits are ordered from most significant to least significant in left-to-right order.
-The large integer does not contain any leading 0's.
-Increment the large integer by one and return the resulting array of digits.
+Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.

 ###  My Solution